There are several factors to consider when selecting your entity structure:

 Liability: Only Pte Ltd and Limited Liability Partnership provide a separate legal entity and limit the personal liability of founders and shareholders.
 The other forms expose you to personal risks.

 Compliance requirements: Pte Ltd requires to appoint a Corporate Secretary and to submit annual reports to ACRA.
-These duties can however be outsourced to a specialised agency.
+These duties can however be outsourced to a specialized agency.

 Funding: A separate legal entity is usually required to apply for loans and attract investment.